aminrj/aminrj.github.io/_posts/2026-03-29-red-teaming-article-15-testing.md

 ---

-## Why "Fully Local, No Cloud Dependencies" Matters for Compliance
+## Why "fully local, no cloud dependencies" matters for compliance

 All three tools -- PyRIT, Garak, and Promptfoo -- run entirely offline in the [documented lab configuration](https://aminrj.com/posts/attack-patterns-red-teaming/).
 This matters for compliance because: